Hastings hope for high-speed rail extension

 "It is looking like a fairly positive case," he said.

-"What we are seeing is a regeneration of how important the railways are to our country."'Regeneration of area'
+"What we are seeing is a regeneration of how important the railways are to our country."

 Local authorities and transport user groups were also represented at the summit meeting, along with Southeastern and Network Rail.